crowdagger/crowbook/guide/arguments.md

 Arguments
 =========

-Crowbook can takes a list of arguments:
+Crowbook can take a number of arguments:

 ```text
 Render a Markdown book in EPUB, PDF or HTML.